s3ql/s3ql/rst/installation.rst

 * The `PyCrypto Python Module
   <https://www.dlitz.net/software/pycrypto/>`_.
 To check if this
   module is installed, try to execute `python -c 'import Crypto'`.

+* The `Python defusedxml module
+  <https://pypi.python.org/pypi/defusedxml/>`_.
+To check if this
+  module is installed, try to execute `python -c 'import defusedxml'`.

 * `SQLite <http://www.sqlite.org/>`_ version 3.7.0 or newer.
 SQLite
   has to be installed as a *shared library* with development headers.